Accelerated students

 Yes, during the semesters where you have undergraduate status – the exception would be if you are enrolled in a graduate course that conflicts with the time of chapel.
 If there is a class conflict, complete the chapel petition form.
 Students who are full-time graduate student status, do not have a chapel requirement and are encouraged to attend the optional grad chapels held five times per year at Winding Hill and online.

-Yes, both undergraduate and graduate students are invited to participate in/try out for club sports.
+Yes, both undergraduate and graduate students are invited to participate in/try out for club sports and intramurals, as they are offered.
+For further information, visit Messiah's club sports website or Messiah's intramural website.

 Writing Supports

-While undergraduate status, the writing center remains available to you.
-Once full-time graduate status, you are then to utilize graduate writing help.
+While undergraduate status, the Writing Center remains available to you.
+Once full-time graduate status, you then get to utilize graduate writing help.
+Email sgpsstudentservices@messiah.edu with any questions.